thewh1teagle/zero-hid/README.md

 | Raspberry Pi 4      | Raspbian 12       | 6.1            |
 | Raspberry Pi Zero   | Raspbian 5.10     | -              |

+## Gotachas

+---
+Absolute mouse used only for positining. use relative mouse for clicking etc. see examples.